The industrial heritage of Syros - Citimarks travel guide

 Citinotes

-"This is the Manchester city of Greece, where factory chimneys stand in line, like minarets of life and work."
+"This is the Manchester city of Greece, where factory chimneys stand in line, like minarets of life and labor."

 Alexandros Moraitidis, On the Waves of a Northern Wind, 1902.